 |Panasonic GX7« »||Y||stereo||mono||-||-||mini||2.0||Y||Y||-||Panasonic GX7|

 It is notable that the M3 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The GX9 does not feature such a mic input.

 The GX9 is a recent model that features in the current product line-up of Panasonic.
 In contrast, the M3 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the M3 was succeeded by the Canon M6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Canon websites.

 Review summary: Panasonic GX9 vs Canon M3

 So how do things add up?
 Is there a clear favorite between the Panasonic GX9 and the Canon M3?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.